E-commerce

 Qstomy: AI sales and support agent

-When a visitor hesitates about size, compatibility, stock, or delivery, a fast and accurate response can save the sale.
+When a visitor hesitates about size, compatibility, stock, or delivery, a quick and accurate response can save the sale.
 Qstomy is an AI sales and support agent connected to your catalog and policies: product guidance, recurring answers, escalation to a human with context.

 On Shopify, deploy an assistant aligned with your content.
-AI e-commerce chatbot positioning: see the dedicated article on the blog.
+Ecommerce AI chatbot positioning: see the dedicated article on the blog.
 Sales, support, and demo pages: qstomy.com website.

 • Assisted sales or sales influenced by the conversational channel.